 The Fujifilm X-T4 is the new flagship camera in the Fujifilm APS-C X-mount mirrorless camera range.
 It takes over from the X-T3, adding a series of key features that make the X-T4 perhaps the most advanced, most desirable and most powerful APS-C camera on the market right now.

-We're still carrying out our video tests, but we have full lab test results and full production sample images – and from what we've seen so far the Fujifilm X-T4 looks set to be one of the best mirrorless cameras (opens in new tab) on the market, undoubtedly one of the best Fujifilm cameras (opens in new tab) and almost certainly on our list of the best cameras for enthusiasts (opens in new tab).
-It could also prove to be one of the best 4K cameras for filmmaking (opens in new tab) as well as the best cameras for vlogging (opens in new tab).
+The Fujifilm X-T4 is one of the best mirrorless cameras on the market, undoubtedly one of the best Fujifilm cameras and almost certainly on our list of the best cameras for enthusiasts.
+It could also prove to be one of the best 4K cameras for filmmaking as well as the best cameras for vlogging.
 As you'll have gathered, the Fujifilm X-T4 is an important camera!

 Sensor: 26.1MP APS-C X-Trans CMOS 4 sensor

 AF points: 117/425/91 point hybrid contrast/phase AF

 ISO range: 160 to 12,800 (exp 80-51,200)

 Max burst: 30fps (electronic shutter, 1.25x crop mode) 15fps (mechanical shutter)

 The Fujifilm X-T3 had so many advanced features it was hard to know where to start… and the X-T4 makes this harder still.